Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading: LoRa ML detection for multipath fading

 \subsection{Complexity analysis}

-For the coherent and NC-ML detection, $M$ LLH functions must be evaluated, corresponding to $M$ possible chirps.
-For each LLH function, a sum of $L$ elements must be performed, which results in the complexity order of $\mathcal{O}(ML)$.
-In addition to the complexity of the dechirp-DFT step, the total complexity of the coherent and NC-ML detection is $\mathcal{O}(M\mathrm{log}_2M+ML)$, which is equivalent to the complexity of the TDEL method \cite{Guo2020} and the RAKE receiver \cite{Demeslay2022b}.
+The steps of the proposed NC-ML detection and its complexity are summarized as follows: \begin{enumerate} \item Dechirp and DFT: complexity of $\mathcal{O}(M\mathrm{log}_2M)$. \item Calculate the decision metric in \eqref{eq.ruleNC}: $M$ functions of $M$ chirps are evaluated.
+For each one, a sum of $L$ elements must be performed, which results in the complexity order of $\mathcal{O}(ML)$ \footnote{Note that the function $I_0(\cdot)$ has constant time complexity when evaluated via a fixed-length power series or look-up table.} \item Find the bin with the highest likelihood function among $M$ bins requires $\mathcal{O}(M)$ complexity. \end{enumerate} Together, the total complexity of the coherent and NC-ML detection is $\mathcal{O}(M\mathrm{log}_2M+ML)$, which is equivalent to the complexity of the TDEL method \cite{Guo2020} and the coherent ML receiver (or RAKE receiver \cite{Demeslay2022b}).